SeisComP/seiscomp/doc/base/api-python-client.rst

        # The directory validity is checked to avoid duplicate checks in
        # initConfiguration.
        if not self._directory:
-           seiscomp3.Logging.error("directory not set")
+           seiscomp.logging.error("directory not set")
            return False

        if not exists(self._directory):
-           seiscomp3.Logging.error("directory %s does not exist" %\
+           seiscomp.logging.error("directory %s does not exist" %\
                                    self._directory)
            return False